USDA-ARS-GBRU/ITS_HMMs/README.md

 * This is the set of HMM's provided by ITSx 1.1.3 released February 8th, 2021  I do not know how much earlier it was used.
 * HMM version 1 was used by ITSxpress from its initial release until version 2.0.2
 * HMM N is empty

+# Version 2

+5 April 2024

+* New Updates to models A, D, E, F, O, P, R
+* Addition of Y.hmm